Heat Shrink Tubing

 Are you aware that there are instances where a fire is often caused by a house’s faulty wiring system?
 These are instances where the electrical wires often get exposed to extreme heat or become prone to abrasions or short circuits.
 These accidents would have been prevented if heat shrink tubing was used to protect the electrical wires from exposure.

-Heat shrink tubing is a mechanically expanded tube or tape that you can use to protect your electrical wires or some minor electrical parts from harsh environmental elements.
-You can also use it to bundle up the wires so that they won’t get tangled.
-It is also a way for you to improve the insulation of the wires.
+Heat shrink tubing is a mechanically expanded tube or tape that you can use to protect electrical wires or some minor electrical parts from harsh environmental elements.
+You can also use it to improve the insulation of the wires or bundle them so they won’t get tangled.

-A heat shrink tubing is usually made of polyolefin or nylon, materials that shrink whenever they are heated.
+Heat shrink tubing is usually made of polyolefin or nylon, materials that shrink whenever they are heated.
 After they cool off, they return to their original relaxed state or diameter.
-There are different types of shrink tubing.
-They were all designed depending on the way you intend to use them.
+There are many different types of shrink tubing, all designed for different purposes.

-Fluoropolymer tube or PFTE is a type of shrinkable tubing that has a considerable amount of resistance to punctures and harmful chemicals.
+- Fluoropolymer: Fluoropolymer tube or polytetrafluoroethylene (PTFE) is a type of shrinkable tubing that has a considerable amount of resistance to punctures and harmful chemicals.
 It also has a very low friction coefficient and has a wide range of operating temperatures.

-Viton is another type of shrink tubing which is notable for its huge amount of chemical resistance it contains.
-Often used as hydraulic equipment, it is very flexible and can operate at a very high temperature.
-These properties make the Viton one of the most effective shrink tubing whenever the extreme temperature is a factor to consider.
+- Viton: Viton is another type of shrink tubing that has a huge amount of chemical resistance.
+Often used in hydraulic equipment, it is very flexible and can operate at a very high temperature.
+These properties make Viton one of the most effective shrink tubing options whenever extreme temperature is a factor to consider.

-Elastomeric shrink tubes can maintain very high flexibility even if they are subjected to very low temperatures.
+- Elastomeric: Elastomeric shrink tubes can maintain very high flexibility even if they are subjected to very low temperatures.
 The tubes are highly resistant to chemicals such as petrol and diesel and can withstand the most severe environmental elements.
-It is also highly resistant to abrasion.
+They are also highly resistant to abrasion.

-Adhesive Polyolefin shrinkable tubing is often used in the military, railway and aerospace industries.
-These types of tubes tend to shrink really fast and are highly flexible.
-They are also widely manufactured and are considered the most commonly used type of shrink tubing.
-However, they are noted for their low resistance to UV light.
-Their resistance to ultraviolet rays is so low that only the black Polyolefin tubes were recommended for outdoor use.
+- Adhesive polyolefin: Adhesive polyolefin shrinkable tubing is often used in the military, railway and aerospace industries.
+This type of tube tends to shrink very fast and is highly flexible.
+It is also widely manufactured and considered the most commonly used type of shrink tubing.
+However, it does have poor resistance to ultraviolet (UV) light – so low that only black polyolefin tubes are recommended for outdoor use.

-Silicone rubber tubings offer excellent resistance to abrasion even if they are scrapped.
-They are also flexible.
+- Silicone rubber: Silicone rubber tubings offer excellent abrasion resistance and flexibility.
 Fluorinated ethylene propylene or FEP is another type of shrink tubing which is considered as the cheaper alternative to PTFE.
 Polyvinylidene fluoride is usually recommended for high-temperature usage.

 Shrink tubings are usually available in a wide range of colors.
-This color-coding system makes it easier for people to color-code their connections.
-Some shrink tubings come with thermoplastic adhesive that helps provide better adhesion and sealing.
+This makes it easier for people to color-code their connections.

 If you can’t find the specific item you need please call to get a quote.
 WesBell also offers FREE SHIPPING over $250.00.
 Call now (800) 334-8400 or buy online through our shopping cart!